sammcmillan97/RESTful_API_for_Auction365/src/app/resources/postman/README.md

 * "Auctions: localhost" will use the locally running application (on port 4941).
 * "Auctions: reference server" will use the reference server (this will be added to your repository in the future).

+7. Finally, you need to add the images stored in the /files directory to your Postman working directory.
+The location of this directory can be found by selecting 'File'>'Settings' at the bottom left of the 'General' tab under the heading 'Working directory'.

 ## Notes about the collection
 The collection we have provided does depend on some requests as dependencies of others.
 Whilst it likely makes sense